Xushu-Wang/AI-powered-Historical-Text-Transcription/index.md

 ![OCR](https://user-images.githubusercontent.com/84580259/177837481-d8675497-ad59-47af-9b46-f11ffc47f40e.png)

 The data for kraken in this graph is a mere estimation.
-We estimate that give an approprite training set, Kraken can reach an accuracy of 85%.
-Sampling Kraken projects can be found online.
+We estimate that given an approprite training set, Kraken can reach an accuracy of 85%.
+Sample kraken projects can be found online.

 ## Transkribus